ambujtewari/stats701-winter2021/README.md

 ## Grading

-There will be no homeworks or exams.
-Grades will be determined on the basis of class presentations and/or a final project (details TBD).
+There will be no graded homeworks or exams.
+Grades will be determined on the basis of class presentations and a final project.

 ## Schedule